TrustedDataFramework/SunFlowerCore/README.md

 ## p2p

-1. message send by udp: ping, pong
+1. message send by udp: ping, pong, status
 2. peers are category as
-  - receive ping only, connection could only be established by other
+  - receive ping only: connection could only be established by other
-  - receive pong only, connection could only be established by self
+  - receive pong only: connection could only be established by self
   - ping, pong both received, connection could be established by both

-3. Ping/Pong = (0, string)
+3. Ping/Pong = (0, string), (1, string)
+4. the peer server maintain a websocket connection pool, only connect to peer received pong <
+5. sync message only send to connected peers, for messge < 512 byte, optimized to udp protocol